see ANNE BlOUNT

 MARGARET LEVENTHORPE (d.1540)

-Margaret Leventhorpe was the daughter of John Leventhorpe and Elizabeth Brandon and thus a niece of Charles Brandon, duke of Suffolk.
+Margaret Leventhorpe was the daughter of John Leventhorpe and Elizabeth Brandon and the niece of Charles Brandon, duke of Suffolk.
 She married Robert Yaxley (c.1459-1540), a physician.
-They had no children, but Margaret was godmother to several girls, including the one she calls Molle Sidney in her will.
+They had no children, but Margaret was godmother to several girls, including one she calls Molle Sidney in her will.
 Two other Margarets were also beneficiaries, Margaret Brograve, who was her sister Catherine’s daughter, and Margaret Briggs, who was the daughter of another physician, Peter Vernando (or Fernandez).
-Two days after Yaxley made his will, Margaret made hers, in which she stated she was a widow.
-The will was dated October 24, 1540 and was proved December 4, 1540.
+This will is dated October 24, 1540, two days after the date her husband made his will, and in it she states she is a widow.
+Her will was proved December 4, 1540.

 see MARY PARKER